create3000/x_ite/docs/_posts/dom-integration.md

 ## Add and Remove Nodes

-The contents of the X3D scene can be modified with DOM manipulation methods to change the scene.
+The content of the X3D scene can be modified with DOM manipulation methods to change the scene.
 You can add and remove nodes to build your own scene.

 ```js
 function addBlueBox ()